The role of the Supreme Court in Protecting and Sustaining Secularism

 Is the tone of political discourse endangering secularism?
 Ashwini Tallur and Satya Prasoon from CLPR and Rahul Unnikrishnan, an advocate at the Madras High Court, debated this question in The Wire.
-On February 8th the Supreme Court heard the Babri Masjid-RamMandir case.
-5 days after that the Rashtriya Swayamsevak Sangh flagged off a Yatra from Ayodhya to Rameshwaram to build support for a Ram Mandir on the disputed site.
+On February 8th, the Supreme Court heard the Babri Masjid-RamMandir case., five days after the Rashtriya Swayamsevak Sangh flagged off a Yatra from Ayodhya to Rameshwaram to build support for a Ram Mandir on the disputed site.

 Rahul Unnikrishnan, who assisted Arvind Datar in the Abhiram Singh v Commachen case disagreed.
 He argued that the principle of Separation of Powers precluded the Court from questioning the government’s stance on religious sites/actions.
 Constitutionally engagement with these topics could occur only if the government’s actions resulted in cases being brought before the Court.